RJMillerLab/ModelTables/README.md

 #### 4. **Final Dataset Construction**
    - Create a structured and annotated dataset that includes:
-     - Valid and non-duplicate card data.
+     - Valid and non-duplsicate card data.
      - Citation relationships between cards.
      - Metadata for each card (downloads, likes, BibTeX, and link status).
 ---